mattcieslak/hbcd-docs/docs/datacuration/imaging.md

 # Imaging Data Curation & BIDS Conversion

 ## BIDS Conversion
-DICOM images are converted using a [custom version](https://github.com/rordenlab/dcm2niix/tree/c5caaa9f858b704b61d3ff4a7989282922dd712e) of the [dcm2niix](https://github.com/rordenlab/dcm2niix) tool customized for HBCD.
-The resulting data structure is as follows.
-Below we will expand on the file contents of each modality folder within the session folder.
+With the exception of [MRS](#mr-spectroscopy), raw image files are converted to BIDS standard formatting using an [HBCD-customized version](https://github.com/rordenlab/dcm2niix/tree/c5caaa9f858b704b61d3ff4a7989282922dd712e) of the [dcm2niix](https://github.com/rordenlab/dcm2niix) tool.
+The resulting data structure relevant to imaging data is as follows.
+Below we expand on the file contents of each modality folder within the session folder:

 ```
 assembly_bids/